-Beyond the virtual: Arab content creators on Instagram
+Beyond the virtual: The 'influencer generation' of Arab content creators on Instagram

 Despite the scarcity of Arabic content online, Arab content creators on social media, especially on Instagram, are busy creating engaging and nuanced content while amassing hundreds of thousands of followers.